 Patient Care Technician Programs

 Patient Care Technicians are passionate about helping people feel better.
 They are the eyes and ears of nurses in the hospital and are responsible, in many cases, for the direct care of ill patients.
-Many times this career path is mistaken for other career choices in the medical field such as: Medical Assisting, Certified Nursing Assistant, etc. In fact, Patient Care Technicians in this region and throughout the country.
-The certifications our students earn throughout our PCT program make them competitive in the job market and allow for growth and upward mobility in the healthcare field.
+Many times this career path is mistaken for other career choices in the medical field such as: Medical Assisting, Certified Nursing Assistant, etc. In fact, Patient Care Technicians perform several responsibilities that only CERTIFIED and trained technicians can do such as:

 Patient Care Technician Program Overview:

 • Ten month accelerated program in a fully functioning clinic

-• 180 hour hands-on externship in an off site medical facility
+• 180 hour hands-on externship in an off-site medical facility

-• Flexible day or evening schedules
+• Flexible schedules with day and evening classes

 Upon graduation, you can be certified as a Patient Care Technician, a Phlebotomy Technician, and an EKG Technician; all of which can make graduates from Caris College highly marketable.
 These certifications are granted through the National Healthcareer Association (NHA), a nationally recognized credentialing agency (accredited by NCCA).
 Caris College Graduates will also receive their CPR certification through the American Heart Association.
 Our Comprehensive Patient Care Technician program servicing Indiana and Kentucky residents is governed by the highest industry standards, and instructors stay informed of any and all changes to those standards.

 Caris College is Institutionally Accredited by ABHES (Accrediting Bureau of Health Education Schools)